microsoft/fabricrealtimelab/modules/module04.md

 ### 1-2.
 Configure the object

 When the Reflex is created, we'll need to add a new object.
-An object represents the item we are observing -- for example, a freezers, packages, or in this case, stock symbols.
-In the *Assign your data* page:
+An object represents the item we are observing -- for example, freezers, packages, or in this case, stock prices (symbols).
+When first opened, the *Assign your data* panel will be visible:

 ![Create Object](../images/module04/eventstream-createobject.png)